-Amazon opened a new regional air hub in San Bernardino in April this year to provide fast delivery for customers in the Southern California region.
+Amazon opened a new regional air hub in San Bernardino this April to provide fast delivery for customers in the Southern California region.

 This is yet another addition of an air hub to Amazon’s expansive air freight network of seven air sites in the state.
-The 660K-square foot sorting facility started operating at the San Bernardino International Airport.
-The company took over the airport facility formerly known as the Eastgate Air Cargo Logistics Center built by San Bernardino International Airport and Hillwood Enterprises, LP back in 2019.
+The 660K-square-foot sorting facility started operating at the San Bernardino International Airport.
+The company took over the airport facility formerly known as the Eastgate Air Cargo Logistics Center, built by San Bernardino International Airport and Hillwood Enterprises, LP, in 2019.

-“One of the primary goals of the Inland Valley Development Agency and SBD International Airport is to restore jobs and economic growth to the Inland Empire as a result of the Norton Air Force Base closure”, said Michael Burrows, executive director at the San Bernardino International Airport.
+“One of the primary goals of the Inland Valley Development Agency and SBD International Airport is to restore jobs and economic growth to the Empire as a result of the Norton Air Force Base closure,” said Michael Burrows, executive director at the San Bernardino International Airport.

 Curtailing Carbon Emissions

 Since Amazon was involved in guiding the construction of this site.
-The company states that “the facility will operate a fleet of electric ground service equipment, and a solar panel rooftop is slated for installation later this year“.
-However, there are law-suits as well that allege Amazon’s operations in the area will be harmful due to poorer air quality, climate and other impact perspective.
+The company states, “the facility will operate a fleet of electric ground service equipment, and a solar panel rooftop is slated for installation later this year.”
+However, there are also lawsuits alleging that Amazon’s operations in the area will be harmful due to poorer air quality, climate, and other impacts.

 Putting 70% of the US Population Within Next Day Reach

-Amazon has expanded its route network, adopted sophisticated scheduling and partnered with other airlines to bring next day delivery to 70% of the US population, according to the research by DePaul University.
-The graphic below shows how Amazon has increased its flights to and from its major air hubs, including Ontario, Riverside.
-The Blue lines indicate Boeing 767 and the Red lines indicate Boeing 737s, according to a study by DePaul University’s Chaddick Institute for Metropolitan Development.
+According to DePaul University, Amazon has expanded its route network, adopted sophisticated scheduling, and partnered with other airlines to bring next-day delivery to 70% of the US population.
+The graphic below shows how Amazon has increased its flights to and from its major air hubs, including Ontario and Riverside.
+The Blue lines indicate Boeing 767, and the Red lines indicate Boeing 737s, according to a study by DePaul University’s Chaddick Institute for Metropolitan Development.

 However, we might see an increased number of flights now taking off from the San Bernardino air hub.